Yukesh432/transformer-model/readme.md

 ### Pretraining and Finetuning:

 Pretraining is the process of traning any neural network architecture to learn the latent structure present in the corpus of data.
-Data can be in any form like text, audio, images, video, etc. As a result of pretraining, what we get is a model which is trained on different pre-training objective according to different modalities of data.
+Data can be in any form like text, audio, images, video, etc. As a result of pretraining, what we get is a model which is trained on different **pre-training objective** according to different task.

 For text Data, the pretraining objective might be:
-- Masked Language Modelling(for decoder-only transformer)
+- Masked Language Modelling(for encoder-decoder transformer)
-- Next sentence Prediction
+- Next sentence Prediction( used in encoder based model like BERT)
-- Causal Language Modelling
+- Causal Language Modelling( used in decoder-only architecture like GPT)
-- Permutation Language Modelling
+- Permutation Language Modelling( for encoder-decoder architecture)